 Sometimes painful urination can be associated with a vaginal infection, such as a fungal infection.
 With vaginal infections, you may also expect variations in vaginal discharge and odor.
-So, painful urination treatment is necessary in this condition.
+So, painful urination treatment is necessary for this condition.
 Sexually transmitted infections can also be the reason for painful urination.
-A range of illness can lead to inflammation or irritation of the genital area or urinary tract, leading to painful urination.
-Besides infections, other reasons that area may be irritated or inflamed include:
+A range of illnesses can lead to inflammation or irritation of the genital area or urinary tract, leading to painful urination.

 - Irritation of the urethra from sexual activity.

 - Activities such as horseback riding or bicycling.

 - Interstitial cystitis, a condition also caused by bladder inflammation.